continuous-dems/workshop-coastal-coupling-2026/modules/04-new-region/index.md

 Once the Sarasota command is running successfully:

 - Globato has started the workflow
-- cached or source data are being discovered or reused
+- the prepared Sarasota cache is available for the workflow to reuse
 - the Sarasota DAV source appears in the workflow

 **Leave this terminal running.**

 Do not wait here for the DEM to finish.
+Open a **new terminal** in JupyterLab for Module 5 so the Sarasota build can continue uninterrupted.

 We will introduce IVERT and evaluate Newport while Sarasota continues building, then return to Sarasota later in Module 5.
 :::